 Students should sit in on all other student’s presentations.
 Presentations should provide an opportunity for group learning, and a satisfying conclusion to each project.

 3 dimensional physical models

-Scale modeling is essential to an understanding of form, materials and structure in the built environmnet disciplines.
-Modeling need not be concerned entirely with realism or authenticity – some level of abstraction is preferred.
+Scale modelling is essential to an understanding of form, materials and structure in the built environment disciplines.
+Modelling need not be concerned entirely with realism or authenticity – some level of abstraction is preferred.

 Drawings and other graphics

 Presentations will usually require plans, sections and physical models.
-3D model can serve as a hybrid perspective image after photoshopping.
-Design technical drawings should all be to scale and labeled as such.
+3D models can serve as a hybrid perspective image after Photoshopping.
+Design technical drawings should all be to scale and labelled as such.
 Presentation of earlier concept and site sketching can be very useful.

 A sketch folio (A3 or A4) should be brought to every studio class and should be the means by which you record your thoughts, concept sketches, notes and research related to the projects.

 Submission requirements and protocols

 It is the student’s responsibility to ensure that the correct version of any given assignment is submitted by the due date and time as indicated in the unit’s Canvas site and unit outline.